XSEDE/CRI_JS_Cluster_Tutorial/README.md

 To share filesystems, we'll export our home directories, the openstack volume and the OpenHPC public directory via nfs.

+#### To enable the shared filesysem:
-First of all, to ensure that all users will have access to the /export filesystem, reset the permissions on the mount point:
+Reset the permissions on the mount point:
 ```
-root@headnode ~]# chmod 777 /export
+root@headnode ~]# chmod 777 /data
 ```

-Edit /etc/exports to include entries for /home, /export, and /opt/ohpc/pub:
+Edit /etc/exports to include entries for /home, /data, and /opt/ohpc/pub:
 ```
 root@headnode ~]# vim /etc/exports
 /home 10.0.0.0/24(rw,no_root_squash)
-/export 10.0.0.0/24(rw,no_root_squash)
+/data 10.0.0.0/24(rw,no_root_squash)
 /opt/ohpc/pub 10.0.0.0/24(rw,no_root_squash)
 ```